robino16/utils/README.md

 LOG.info(f'using parameter:{MY_PARAMETER}')
 ```

+# Documents

 ## pyTsetlinMachine Windows Installation Guide

-> doc/tsetlin-machine-windows-installation.md
+> docs/tsetlin-machine-windows-installation.md

-A short guide on how to install pyTsetlinMachine on a Windows host.
+A short guide on how pyTsetlinMachine can be installed on a Windows host.